rouille/Cherenkov/README.md

 to the EAS axis.

 Installation Notes
-Benjamin Rouillé d'Orfeuil, August 31st, 2011
+(Benjamin Rouillé d'Orfeuil - August 31st, 2011)

+These codes need some ROOT's libraries.
+Please install the full distribution from https://root.cern.ch/.

+Then, simply type:
+> make